prp-e/NaLLM/README.md

 Our prompt:

->> Hello ChatGPT.
+> Hello ChatGPT.
->> This is the procedure you have to follow.
+> This is the procedure you have to follow.
->> First, we give you a "topic" and then an "intent".
+> First, we give you a "topic" and then an "intent".
 Then, you have to generate a question-answer pair about the given topic and intent.
 Then, we will ask you to process that question-answer pair for us.
 Is it clear?

+ChatGPT's answer:

+> Yes, it's clear.
+Please provide me with the topic and intent so I can generate a question-answer pair.